Skip to content

 In this step-by-step guide we detailed how to create your Starter cluster, how to create credentials, and how to send your first message.
 HiveMQ Cloud Starter offers a lot in terms of security features, observability, data integrations, and programmatic workflows.

-In the next part, we will take a simple example and explore access credentials, roles, and permissions in detail.
-Stay tuned.
+In the next part of this series, Managing MQTT Security on HiveMQ Cloud Starter, we will take a simple example and explore access credentials, roles, and permissions in detail.

 Sign-up now with Cloud Starter and grab $100 worth of free credits upon the creation of the first Starter cluster.

 Shashank Sharma is a product marketing manager at HiveMQ.
-He is passionate about technology and enabling developer-centric workflows.
-He has previous experience in application software tooling, autonomous driving, and numerical computing.
+He is passionate about technology, supporting customers, and enabling developer-centric workflows.
+He focuses on the HiveMQ Cloud offerings and has previous experience in application software tooling, autonomous driving, and numerical computing.